dustinest/libraries/ee.fj.io/ee.fj.io.smartreader/README.md

 	CharsetAwareInputStream in = CharsetAwareInputStream.predict(InputStream in)

+To get the charset:

+		Charset charset_used = in.getCharset():

 Recognizes UTF_8, UTF8 Little Endian and Big Endian, fails back to system default or preferred charset.

+TODO: add more charsets to regognize